jariou/omdk/docs/generating-oasis-files.rst

     ./oasis_files_generator.py -f '/path/to/model/resources/JSON/config/file'

-and the keys of the JSON config file should be named as follows:
+and the keys of the JSON config file, which correspond to the resources list, above, should be named as follows:

 ::